FCB also wants to get back on track in Europe

 The quality that the team from Birmingham can bring to the pitch is undisputed.
 And yet two weeks ago, Young Boys lacked just a little bit of luck and would have snatched a point from Villa Park after an impressive second half.

 Basel currently occupy 24th place, the last place that entitles them to a place in the knockout phase (round of 16).
-However, to maintain their position and improve their starting position, points would be worth their weight in gold in their final European appearance of the year.
+However, points would be worth their weight in gold in their final European appearance of the year to maintain their position and improve their starting position.

 Lausanne searching for form